 - Identify and promote strategies to invest healthcare dollars in healthy food as medicine programs for food-insecure populations.
 Explore opportunities through Medicaid waivers and other means to strengthen the case for healthy food as an effective treatment for diet-related chronic disease and a strategy to decrease healthcare costs.
 Monitor the current DC Health pilot program with AmeriHealth, Giant, and DC Greens to provide prescriptions for healthy food to food-insecure patients, and consider expanding this program if it shows positive results.

 - Establish an Online Grocery Delivery Pilot: The USDA is piloting online grocery purchasing/delivery for SNAP recipients in eight states, including Maryland.
-DC could move ahead with piloting online grocery purchasing/delivery for low-income residents using local dollars, possibly targeting residents receiving SNAP or WIC benefits.
+DC could move ahead with piloting online grocery purchasing/delivery for low-income residents, possibly targeting residents receiving SNAP or WIC benefits.
 This would expand access to healthy food for low-income residents in underserved parts of the District and put the District at a strategic advantage if USDA decides to expand the pilot.

 - Streamline and improve institutional food procurement in the District: The District is purchasing food for institutional meals, such as in schools, correctional facilities, homeless shelters, and senior centers, through separate contracts.
-The District should take a comprehensive look at these food contracts and determine how best to streamline them, improve the quality of the meals served, and support more local food businesses.
+These contracts should be analyzed to determine how best to streamline them, improve the quality of the meals served, and support more local food businesses.

 - Move towards developing a DC Food Processing and Innovation Center (“central kitchen”) to: (1) produce healthy food and meals for the District’s institutions, including schools, hospitals, childcare centers, and retirement homes; (2) provide hands-on training on food preparation skills needed to enter the quickly-growing food workforce in DC; (3) provide commercial kitchen space for entrepreneurs; and (4) aggregate fresh produce to distribute to smaller food retailers.
 Interim steps could include the central kitchen study in the Healthy Students Amendment Act and convening District agencies and developers.